ReaperOAK/KCAdashboard/public/api/endpoints/notifications/docs.md

 ## Best Practices

+- Always use NotificationService for all notification logic (send, delete, update, list).
+- Sanitize and validate all user IDs and input data in endpoints.
 - Ensure only authorized users can send or delete notifications.
 - Allow users to customize their notification preferences.
 - Use templates for consistent and professional messaging.